-died on Friday, June 30, 2000 at

-Prince George's Hospital of an
+Greenbelter Juanita Deliz, 48, died on Friday, June 30, 2000 at Prince George's Hospital of an aneurysm.

-Greenbriar condo association.

-Well liked in her neighborhood,

-she looked in on the elderly.
-An

-avid cook, she often took them
+Juanita was active in her Greenbriar condo association.
+Well liked in her neighborhood, she looked in on the elderly.
+An avid cook, she often took them food.

-Juanita was a member of the

-Coast Guard Reserves.
-She

-earned a B.A. in graphic arts

-from the University of Maryland
+Juanita was a member of the Coast Guard Reserves.
+She earned a B.A. in graphic arts from the University of Maryland and worked at the Pentagon.

-Wanda and Frank Deliz; brothers,

-David and Ken, and sister, Bar-
+Survivors include her parents Wanda and Frank Deliz; brothers, David and Ken, and sister, Barbara, all of Pennsylvania.

-place in Pennsylvania.
-Memorial

-contributions may be made to the
+Services and interment tookplace in Pennsylvania.
+Memorial contributions may be made to the charity of one's choice.